simp/rubygem-simp-beaker-helpers/README.md

 # puppet-agent 1.9.2 will be installed in VMs
 PUPPET_INSTALL_VERSION=1.9.2 bundle exec rake beaker:suites

+# The latest puppet 5 will be installed in VMs
+PUPPET_VERSION="5" bundle exec rake beaker:suites

 # puppet-agent 1.8.3 will be installed in VMs
 bundle exec rake beaker:suites